superbatmobile/chats-api/README.md

 # chat-api

-a node.js build api with socket.io, jwt token features.
+A node.js build api using mongoose as database.

+Socket.io is used for real-time communication.

+Use jwt for token encryption.